johnpyp/unit/README.md

-# unit
+# Unit

-TODO: Write a description here
+Unit is a cli tool for doing different unit conversions.

+Support units:

+- money

 ## Installation